IoT project: 10 steps to success

 IoT projects are indeed often complex, not least because they should always be individually coordinated with existing business models and processes.
 Yet companies must not and should not capitulate to the challenge.
 This article shows how you can implement your IoT projects successfully step by step.

-The reasons for embarking on an IoT project are many and varied.
-Cutting costs, offering new service models or taking digital transformation forward are but a few of them.
-Don’t try to meet all of the challenges at once.
-Companies that as yet have no experience of the Internet of Things find it especially hard to concentrate on one task.
-It makes sense to collaborate with a reliable partner at an early stage, and practical experience with the IoT must be a key factor in your choice of partner.
-Experienced partners such as Telekom have an overview of different scenarios and know how to handle different challenges individually with a wide range of products.
+There are many reasons to start an IoT project: reducing costs, offering new service models, or advancing your digital transformation are just a few examples.
+But don’t try to solve all challenges at once.
+Especially for companies with no previous experience in the Internet of Things, it can be difficult to focus on a single task.
+It makes sense to work with a reliable partner early in the development process.
+When choosing such a partner, practical experience in the IoT field is particularly important.
+Experienced partners like Telekom, for example, have an overview of various scenarios and know how to solve different challenges with a broad range of products.

 IoT as a Solution in (Nearly) All Cases